tothemoon-org/extension-blocks/spec.md

 as it is deactivated from new outputs, this is simpler than currently proposed designs for changing UTXOs: https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-October/011638.html

-It is possible to do a direct upgrade of the extension block by using the same output set upon BIP9 activation of the 28th bit in conjunction with new rules on another bit (e.g. 27th bit activates the new chain conditionally upon the 28th bit also being activated, creating a direct migration into a new extension block without new transactions on the main-chain).

 #### Motivation